 Sheela na gig

 University of Rochester artist-in-residence Charmaine Wheatley created this project with URMC.
-There is one overarching goal; to reduce the stigma surrounding mental health and HIV.
+By sitting with and drawing portraits of people with stigmatized illnesses, Wheatley highlights their humanity and relatable characteristics.
+There is one overarching goal: to reduce the stigma surrounding mental health and HIV.